top of page

 Austill's Rehabilitation Services, Inc.

-Services: Educational Therapy Manager will be an experience school based therapist, assist in reviewing your therapy services programming to ensure the latest educational therapy services are being implemented, maintain cost control oversight, meet onsite with administration and therapists throughout the school year to monitor progress, update/modify goals, personally oversee the evaluation process to ensure educational relavance, organize the appropriate clinicians based on volume and skills.
-Maximizing every student's potential through customized therapy programs since 1984.
+Educational Therapy Manager can assist in reviewing your therapy services programming to ensure the latest educational therapy services are being implemented, maintain cost control oversight, update/modify goals, personally oversee the evaluation process to ensure educational relevance.

 Where: 100 John Robert Thomas Drive, Exton, PA 19341